-The 1901 census on Ancestry.co.uk shows that the Moody family were living in Toronto, Head of the household was Isaac Moody who was 46.
-He was born in 1854 in England was a Painter by trade.
-His wife Martha age 36 was a native of London, England, she and her husband had five children llisted at home.
+The 1901 census on Ancestry.co.uk shows that the Moody family was living in Toronto, Head of the household was Isaac Moody who was 46.
+He was born in 1854 in England and was a Painter by trade.
+His wife Martha, 36 was a native of London, England.
+They had five children llisted at home.
 They were Evaline Mary aged 14 who was born on the 22nd May 1887.
 Florence Maude was 1.
-She had been, born on the 4th July 1888, Henry Isaac age 10, born 7th September 1890, Alice age 6, born 8th January 1895.
+She had been, born on the 4th July 1888.
+Henry Isaac, 10, was born on the 7th September 1890.
+Alice, 6, was born on the 8th January 1895.
 Finally, Sidney James aged 3, was born on the 14th March 1898 in Toronto.

 As hostilities were coming to an end, Sidney was quickly transferred to Kinmel Park Army Camp in Rhyl to await discharge and repatriation to Canada.
 Tragically Sidney contracted Broncho-Pneumonia as a complication of Influenza and died in the Military Hospital at Kinmel Camp on 17th October 1918.

 Sidney Moody is buried in St. Margaret’s Cemetery, Bodelwyddan.